Xion/spiteful/README.md

   and _specifically upvotes them_
 * looks for new comments that contain "does anyone else?" (or similar) and replies with _No._
+* checks for upvote pleas (posts with "pls upvote" or similar) and downvotes them
+* listens for upvote baits (posts with "if this gets X upvotes" or similar) and downvotes them as well!

+All those features can be turned on or off via the `--features` flag.

 ## Development notes